-How Can You Keep Your Dog Safe at Halloween?
+Keep Your Dog Safe At Halloween

-- some people have even gotten involved in a new tradition of either taking the kiddos to local businesses or participating in “trunk or treating”.
+- some people have even gotten involved in a new tradition of either taking the kiddos to local businesses or participating in “trunk or treating”

-So, here are some safety tips for your dog at Halloween:
+So here are some safety tips for your dog at Halloween:

 - Whether you’re hosting a party or just answering the door bell, the noise of goblins yelling trick or treat, the noise of a party, or people in strange costumes can upset your dog.